 2. Open a bank account

 In most Canadian cities, it should be possible to open a bank account without an appointment.
-Make sure you have your passport, work permit and SIN to hand.
+Make sure you have your passport and work permit to hand.

 After opening your account, you can then transfer money over from your home country.
 The cheapest and easiest way to do this is by using an online money transfer service such as Transferwise or CurrencyFair.